Taxi Driver's Licence

 - Disclosure and Barring Service (DBS) assessment: This involves a search of your individual criminal record to establish whether or not you are safe person to drive members of the public, some of which may be vulnerable, elderly, or infirm.
 The DBS provides a centralised disclosure service that deals with all checks of criminal records for the Council.
-The DBS replaces the CRB check.
+(The DBS Certificate replaced the CRB Certificate).

-- Driver and Vehicle Licensing Agency (DVLA) Check: This check can sometimes be referred to as a ' Swansea ' check (the DVLA are based in Swansea ).
+- Driver and Vehicle Licensing Agency (DVLA) Check: This check can sometimes be referred to as a' Swansea ' check (the DVLA are based in Swansea).
 It is designed to give the Council an idea of your individual driving history.
 This is necessary to determine whether or not you are a safe driver and capable of driving a vehicle in the manner expected of a taxi driver.
-It is also used to confirm that an applicant has held a full driving licence for a period of at least 3 years.
+It is also used to confirm that an applicant has held a full driving licence for a period of at least three years.

 - Medical Examination: To drive a taxi you must be able to physically carry out the work required of a licensed driver.
 This may involve lifting heavy objects such as luggage and possibly people's wheelchairs.
 Certain medical conditions may mean that you are not capable of driving professionally and it is important that the Council know about such problems.

 - Knowledge Test: In order for you to become a licensed taxi driver it is important that you have a good working knowledge of the area in which you are going to work.
-The knowledge test is designed to test your knowledge of the area and conditions that apply to licensed drivers.
+The Knowledge Test is designed to test your knowledge of the area and the conditions that apply to licensed drivers.

 - Local Authority Check: If you have been previously licensed with another local authority or had a driver's licence revoked or suspended then you must declare this on the application form.

-The Licensing Service will always aim to deal with your application as quickly as it can; however, because it is reliant on other organisations to provide it with information the process can sometimes take longer than expected.
+The Licensing Team always aim to deal with your application as quickly as it can; however, because it is reliant on other organisations to provide it with some of the information the process can sometimes take longer than expected.

-If you are successful in your application then a drivers badge will be sent to you through the post along with your licence and a copy of the by laws.
+If you are successful in your application then a taxi driver's badge will be sent to you through the post along with your licence and a copy of the by laws.